Cobalt: tetraquocobalt difluoride

 tetraquocobalt difluoride is known by the following synonyms:

 - cobalt(II) fluoride 4-water

 - cobalt difluoride 4-water

 - cobalt fluoride tetrahydrate

-The cobalt in tetraquocobalt difluoride formally is in the oxidation state 2.
+The oxidation number of cobalt in tetraquocobalt difluoride is 2.

 - Hill system formula: Co1F2H8O4

 - CAS registry number: [13817-37-3]

 - Colour: red

 - Boiling point: